-Through his representation of Am Law 100 firms and individual attorneys, Chris has also helped to shape the rules for the legal profession itself.
+Through his representation of Am Law 100 law firms and individual attorneys, Chris has helped to shape the rules for the legal profession itself.
 He was appellate counsel in two leading cases in New York involving the fiduciary duties owed by lawyers to their law firms.
 One of these cases, Graubard v.
 Moskovitz, is credited with fundamentally reframing the fiduciary responsibility of lawyers when they leave their firms.

 - New York University School of Law (JD)

 - Catholic University of America (BA)

 - Represented a public REIT in litigation in the New York area for over 25 years.